23W-GBAC/AmaAdusei/automationblog.md

 Now, I had an idea of what to do but I did not know how.
 (I am still a beginner) But I knew I needed an API and a Python Script.
 Initially, I wanted to use the knowledge from the sciences class to create my own API but I kept messing up and getting stuck till ChatGPT made me aware that I could access an API called,"ZEN QUOTES API" (Phew😅)
 # Process
 First, let me explain my Python Script.
-I have to acknowledge the fact that I couldn’t have written the script on my own, I used resources like ChatGPT, read two virtual books, ‘Automate THE BORING STUFF WITH PYTHON’ and ‘THINK PYTHON 2’.
+I have to acknowledge the fact that I couldn’t have written the script on my own, I used resources like ChatGPT, read two virtual books, ‘AUTOMATE THE BORING STUFF WITH PYTHON’ and ‘THINK PYTHON 2’.
 I even applied some of the knowledge I got from reading an article on scraping webpages with ‘Beautiful Soup’.
 You will find the code amongst my files here on GitHub as,'quote_generator.py' Step one- So with my script, like I mentioned before, I created it with Virtual Code Studio(VS code).
 I first created a Python file with the extension (.py) and opened it.
 Step two- I imported two python libraries.